foundry/OpenCVSwiftStitch/README.markdown

 _this version of OpenCVStitch opted to use cocoapods to overcome the [notorious](http://stackoverflow.com/q/13905471/1375695) [installation](http://stackoverflow.com/q/15855894/1375695) [issues](http://stackoverflow.com/a/14186883/1375695) with previous versions of the openCV 2.4.x framework.. it seems our optimism was slightly premature!_

-__XCode 8__
+__XCode 10__

-Project is now updated for Swift 3 and XCode 8.
-Point of no return!
-For backwards compatibility checkout the 2.0 / 2.1 branches or refer to the Objective-C version v1.0.
+Project is now updated for Swift 4.1 and XCode 10.
+For backwards compatibility checkout the 2.0 / 2.1 branches, 3.0 release or refer to the Objective-C version v1.0.

 __Comparisons__